This post may contain affiliate links. Please read my disclosure policy. I only recommend things that I have actually used and been happy with!

 - All the discussion is through the forum on the blog – I feel like new bloggers dominate with introduction posts and very basic questions and more experienced bloggers stay quiet as they don’t want to comb through the forums every day – I would prefer a private Facebook group for this instead of a blog forum.

-- I couldn’t see any content addressing some big movements in the blogging world at the moment, such as the upcoming Core Web vitals update.
+- I couldn’t see any content addressing some big movements in the blogging world at the moment, such as the Core Web vitals updates and the upcoming cookie apocalypse.
 This is a blogging course, not a cure for every technical ailment your website could potentially have so fair enough, but this did surprise me.

-If you decide to go the whole hog and pay for a year’s membership or gift it to a beginner/struggling/frustrated blogger you know, it’s $350 which is the same price as ten monthly membership payments, so you get two months free.
-You also get yearly access included to Nutrifox, the accurate food nutrition calculator.
+If you decide to go the whole hog and pay for a year’s membership or gift it to a beginner/struggling/frustrated blogger you know, consider also that it’s $350 which is the same price as ten monthly membership payments, so you get two months free.
+You also get yearly access included to Nutrifox, the accurate food nutrition calculator, which is worth $89.

 In a nutshell, if you’re like me and did a copious amount of research before beginning blogging and were super determined from the start to succeed and have an extra income stream, then buy a Food Blogger Pro membership first before you get anything else.
 It will help you have everything set up for success from the very start and also mean you’ll avoid purchasing things that are a waste of money.

 However, if you’re just a hobby blogger, or are already making a considerable amount of income from blogging which is regularly increasing, then I would pass on signing up.
 It’s not worth it if you’re not going to put the effort in, or if you’re already a very accomplished blogger.